databrickslabs/dbldatagen/README.md

 -->

 ## Project Description
-The `dbldatgen` Databricks Labs project is a Python library for generating synthetic data within the Databricks environment using Spark.
-The generated data may be used for testing, benchmarking, demos and many other uses.
+The `dbldatagen` Databricks Labs project is a Python library for generating synthetic data within the Databricks environment using Spark.
+The generated data may be used for testing, benchmarking, demos, and many other uses.

-It operates by defining a data generation specification in code that controls how the synthetic data is to be generated.
+It operates by defining a data generation specification in code that controls how the synthetic data is generated.
-The specification may incorporate use of existing schemas, or create data in an adhoc fashion.
+The specification may incorporate the use of existing schemas, or create data in an ad-hoc fashion.

-It has no dependencies on any libraries that are not already incuded in the Databricks runtime, and you can use it from Scala, R or other languages by defining a view over the generated data.
+It has no dependencies on any libraries that are not already installed in the Databricks runtime, and you can use it from Scala, R or other languages by defining a view over the generated data.

 ### Feature Summary
 It supports:
 * Generating synthetic data at scale up to billions of rows within minutes using appropriately sized clusters
-* Generating repeatable, predictable data supporting the needs for producing multiple tables, Change Data Capture, merge and join scenarios with consistency between primary and foreign keys
+* Generating repeatable, predictable data supporting the need for producing multiple tables, Change Data Capture, merge and join scenarios with consistency between primary and foreign keys
 * Generating synthetic data for all of the
 Spark SQL supported primitive types as a Spark data frame which may be persisted, saved to external storage or used in other computations
-* Generating ranges of dates, timestamps and numeric values
+* Generating ranges of dates, timestamps, and numeric values
 * Generation of discrete values - both numeric and text
 * Generation of values at random and based on the values of other fields (either based on the `hash` of the underlying values or the values themselves)
 * Ability to specify a distribution for random data generation
-* Generating arrays of values for ML style feature arrays
+* Generating arrays of values for ML-style feature arrays
 * Applying weights to the occurrence of values
 * Generating values to conform to a schema or independent of an existing schema
 * use of SQL expressions in test data generation